decentralized-identity/sidetree/docs/protocol.md

 ## DID Documents

-A DID Document contains information (metadata) about a DID that includes the public key of the DID owner and other attributes and claims.
-As per the [DID specification](https://w3c-ccg.github.io/did-spec/), a DID document is a JSON object with format specified in [JSON-LD](https://www.w3.org/TR/json-ld/).
+> TODO: to be updated.

  An update to a DID document is specified as a [JSON patch](https://tools.ietf.org/html/rfc6902) and is authenticated with a signature using the DID owner's private key.
 The sequence of updates to a DID document produces a sequence of _versions_ of the document.
 Each update to an entity references the previous update (creation, update, recovery, etc.) forming a chain of change history.
 Ownership of an Entity is linked to possession of keys specified within the Entity object itself.

 System diagram showing op sig links that form a Sidetree Entity Trail:
 > TODO: Need to update this outdated diagram: 1. each operation only references the previous.
 2. Only file hash is anchored on blockchain.